Exercising can help your bank account as well as your body

 “Today, many employers offer a broad spectrum of benefits, beyond traditional medical insurance and retirement plans,” Reisenwitz says.
 “We just need to ensure those ancillary benefits come along with the appropriate education… because if employees can take full advantage of their benefits packages, they’re taking a step in the right direction.”

-Many employees, as many as 83 percent, admit that they would pay more for some benefits if their employers offered more of a variety.
+Many employees, as many as 83 percents, admit that they would pay more for some benefits if their employers offered more of a variety.

 Why your finances need a plan

 What about the 45 percent of us feeling financially off track?
 Well, 34 of those percent are hoping to be on the right track, and the other 11 don’t see themselves getting on track anytime soon.